fmanclossi/TJBot-playbook/examples/Doggy/Setup cute tail using SG-90.md

 * verify that TJBot is fully functional and node-red is working as expected.

-* install node-red-node-pisrf node to manage HC-SR04 and superdog vision.
+* install node-red-node-pi-gpiod node to manage SG-90 servo motor.

    * open Node-Red Dashboard.